-- 113. We support the aims of the Fuel Poverty Action Plan and welcome the Mayor's acknowledgement of borough capacity issues in this document, and his commitment to support boroughs to target fuel poverty in London.
-There may be a need for the Mayor to say more about the financial incentives that the Mayor can offer directly (for example in terms of supporting applications for grant funding) because, as has been mentioned above, the significant bulk of carbon reductions from domestic properties are from 'able to pay' households. - 114.
+- 115. We support the aims of the Fuel Poverty Action Plan and welcome the Mayor's acknowledgement of borough capacity issues in this document, and his commitment to support boroughs to target fuel poverty in London.
+There may be a need for the Mayor to say more about the financial incentives that the Mayor can offer directly (for example in terms of supporting applications for grant funding). - 116.
 In relation to the Mayor tendering for an energy supply company, we agree that Londoners need a better deal when it comes to their energy bills.
 We question whether the stated approach (using a white-label company) is the best option.
 Some of the boroughs are already ahead of the Mayor in this area, and we feel that it is essential for the Mayor to positively work with the boroughs to avoid competition for the same customers or duplication of effort.
-It may be better for the Mayor to support the existing programmes, and perhaps set up a fully-fledged energy supply company instead which would have a more transformative impact on the market, for example by procuring only renewable energy, and prioritising non-combustion sources of power where appropriate. - 115.
+It may be better for the Mayor to support the existing programmes, and perhaps set up a fully-fledged energy supply company instead which would have a more transformative impact on the market, for example by procuring only renewable energy, and prioritising non-combustion sources of power where appropriate. - 117.
 We support the Mayor's opposition to fracking.

-- 116. The introduction of five year carbon budgets for London to manage the pathway to a zero carbon city is welcomed if the Mayor's carbon budgets are for reference to help drive action rather than enforce any additional responsibility on local authorities.
+- 118. The introduction of five year carbon budgets for London to manage the pathway to a zero carbon city is welcomed if the Mayor's carbon budgets are for reference to help drive action rather than enforce any additional responsibility on local authorities.
 We strongly support the carbon budget proposal but consider that defining the scope of policies and programmes before concluding this would have provided a better evidence base for their scope over this Mayoral term (which broadly aligns with the proposed first budget period of 2018-2022).
-In its absence, Figure 33 actually shows very limited Mayoral led carbon reduction action to 2022 (only the zero carbon buildings standard) and only a 40 per cent reduction ambition, which is likely to be met by grid decarbonisation alone (London emission are already 30% below 2005 levels).
+In its absence, Figure 33 actually shows very limited Mayoral led carbon reduction action to 2022 (only the zero carbon buildings standard) and only a 40 per cent reduction ambition, which is likely to be met by grid decarbonisation alone (London emission are already 30 per cent below 2005 levels).
 We therefore consider that a more ambitious target to 2020 should be proposed and clearer definition should be provided about the progress required over the Mayoral term/first budget period.
-This could include, for example, how many homes require retrofitting between now and 2022; how much renewable energy needs to be deployed; and the extent to which decentralised energy (for example heat networks) infrastructure should be in place. - 117.
+This could include, for example, how many homes require retrofitting between now and 2022; how much renewable energy needs to be deployed; and the extent to which decentralised energy (for example heat networks) infrastructure should be in place. - 119.
 We welcome the acknowledgement that there is often a performance gap between the design of buildings and their actual performance.
 This comes back to the changes needed in clear, strong planning requirements and the better design of buildings.